A Permissionless Staking Protocol For Avalanche Subnets.

 A handful of projects are focused on liquid staking as a way to lower the cost of staking on Avalanche, but they are focused on a small part of the problem.
 Having liquid staking will definitely help the ecosystem grow by providing liquidity, but does not lower the cost of validation for subnets.
 Entrepreneurs remain locked out of the next generation of opportunities, and Avalanche misses out on its next step function of growth.

 We’re doing the hard thing, and building a permissionless staking protocol that has:

 - 3.Subnet compatibility

 Hardware operators join the protocol with 1000 AVAX, get matched with funds from liquid stakers, and begin validating the Avalanche Primary Network with the required 2000 AVAX (earning both staking and GGP community rewards).
 Stakers receive the benefit of liquid staking, getting a wrapped ggAVAX token and having instant liquidity while earning rewards in real time.
 Over time, the hardware operators in our protocol grows.
-When a subnet launches, they join our protocol by staking the GGP token and in return get access to the protocol’s validator marketplace.
-Subnets receive validators right away, eliminating their biggest upfront cost.
-Liquid stakers and subnets work together to incentivize hardware operators, lowering the cost of launching subnets further.
+In the future, when a subnet launches, they will join our protocol by staking the GGP token and, in return, will get access to the protocol's validator marketplace.
+Subnets will receive validators right away, eliminating their biggest upfront cost.
+Liquid stakers and subnets will work together to incentivize hardware operators, lowering the cost of launching subnets further.